JeffFessler/LinearMapsAA.jl/README.md

-This package is an overlay for the [`LinearMaps.jl`](https://github.com/Jutho/LinearMaps.jl) package.
+This package is an overlay for the [`LinearMaps.jl`](https://github.com/Jutho/LinearMaps.jl) package that allows one to represent linear operations
+(like the FFT)
+as a object that appears to the user like a matrix but internally uses fast computations for operations, especially multiplication.

-The extra `AA` in the name has two meanings.
+The extra `AA` in the package name has two meanings.

 - Objects of type `LinearMapAA` are subtypes of `AbstractArray{T,2}`, i.e., [conform to the requirements of an `AbstractMatrix`](https://docs.julialang.org/en/latest/manual/interfaces/#man-interface-array-1)

 - The package was developed in Ann Arbor, Michigan :)

 Any `AbstractArray`
-must support a `getindex` operation, and the creators of the nice `LinearMaps.jl` package [do not wish to add getindex there](https://github.com/Jutho/LinearMaps.jl/issues/38) so I have done it here.
+must support a `getindex` operation.
+The maintainers of the `LinearMaps.jl` package
+[do not wish to add getindex there](https://github.com/Jutho/LinearMaps.jl/issues/38) so this package adds that feature
+(without committing "type piracy").

-Another feature supported by `LinearMapsAA` is that a user can include a `NamedTuple` of properties with it, and then retrieve those later using the `A.key` syntax like one would do with a struct (composite type).
+A bonus feature supported by `LinearMapsAA` is that a user can include a `NamedTuple` of properties with it, and then retrieve those later using the `A.key` syntax like one would do with a struct (composite type).
 The nice folks over at `LinearMaps.jl`
 [helped get me started](https://github.com/Jutho/LinearMaps.jl/issues/53) with this feature.
+Often linear operators are associated with some properties, e.g., a wavelet transform arises from some mother wavelet, and it can be convenient to carry those properties with the object itself.

 ## Examples